richsalz/draft-rsalz-update-registries/draft-rsalz-update-registries.md

 The following problems exists with the current registry:

-- Many of the entries in the Extension Field Types registry have swapped some of the bytes; 1234 is listed as 1432 for example.
+- Many of the entries in the Extension Field Types registry have swapped some of the nibbles; 1234 is listed as 1432 for example.
 This document marks the erroneous values as reserved.
-- The field type registry includes the Field Type, as defined in Figure 14 of {{!RFC5905}}, but also the length.
-This is arguably an error, but one we will preserve as existing software might depend on the length values being fixed.
 - Some values were mistakenly re-used.

 ## Network Time Security Registries